mvnulman/arcade-landingpage/README.md

 ## Description

-The "Arcade Landing Page" it's a web page to demonstrate how to use and video running in a loop "behind the scenes" of the website :)
+The "Arcade Landing Page" it's a responsive and interactive web page developed to demonstrate how to use and video running in a loop "behind the scenes" of the website :)
 ### Technologies

 - HTML5: